The references and links below may not have been edited to include the proposed implementation date change.

 Another important part of testing is to help ensure that all of the changes you have made will work with the partners with whom you interact.
 In order to test you need an open dialogue with your partners to coordinate how and when you can test with them.

-BCBSIL intends to conduct testing well in advance of the revised implementation date as defined in the proposed rule from April 2012.
+BCBSIL intends to conduct testing well in advance of the revised implementation date as defined in the final ruling from August 2014.
 The approach to our testing will include participants in a controlled pilot test environment to ensure day-to-day business is not impacted.
 The benefits you will receive from participating in testing with us are:

 - A controlled test environment may help you identify process and system issues before your revenue is at risk